 1. Eat A Healthy Diet

 7. Get Enough Sleep

 While there are many unknown factors that can cause male infertility, the lifestyle changes listed here have been shown to make a remarkable difference in men whose habits are affecting their fertility and sperm count.
 Because men produce millions of new sperm every day, positive lifestyle changes can be highly beneficial.
 Sperm takes about 74 days to mature so if you are planning on making these lifestyle changes, you only need to wait about three months before seeing improvements in sperm quality and increasing your chance for reproductive success.

-Contact The Fertility Institute today to talk to Dr. LaNasa and our other fertility doctors in Mandeville, Metairie, Baton Rouge, and New Orleans.
+Contact The Fertility Institute today to talk to our fertility doctors in Mandeville, Metairie, Baton Rouge, and New Orleans.
 We will help you incorporate these lifestyle changes and increase your chances for fertility.